jmartinesp/GoogleNavigationDrawerMenu/README.md

 You may think *'Ok, so where's the menu?'*.
 Well, the GoogleNavigationDrawer class itself contains it and handles it so you don't have to manually modify it.
 You can customize it, though, you can find that info in [**Customizing Section**](#4-customizing-the-inner-listview).

-All the `app:*` attributes are optional, but if you don't provide any entries you will have to do it later in code with `drawer.setListViewSections(...)`.
+All the `drawer:*` attributes are optional, but if you don't provide any entries you will have to do it later in code with `drawer.setListViewSections(...)`.

 ####Using GoogleNavigationDrawer in Java Code: